 What were those?

-Then there was discussion of including uranium one.
+Then there was discussion of including Uranium One.

-But you will tell you this the preliminaries are being laid out for the American people, and he and he said it yesterday.
+The preliminaries are being laid out for the American people, and he said it yesterday.

-And I think that this is gonna I think the the the request for this is coming from citizens, is coming from their elected representatives, and I think the executive branch needs to respond appropriately, and that would be the appointment of a s special counsel for this.
+And I think that this is going to, I think the request for this is coming from citizens, is coming from their elected representatives, and I think the executive branch needs to respond appropriately.

 You want to be a part of the program.

-A lot going on in Washington today, that's straight ahead.
+A lot going on in Washington today.

 This is Gary Cohn's last meeting in the cabinet and of the cabinet, and he's been terrific.